 Many Interfraternity Council (IFC) fraternities have recognized off-campus houses, however there are a few organizations that do not currently have an off-campus house.
 Off-campus fraternity facilities are owned and operated by alumni from each organization.
 Many offer meal plans for both residents and out-of-house members.
-Students considering joining an IFC fraternity are also encouraged to consider off-campus fraternity housing as one of many options at Penn State.
-To allow all students that join our IFC community the opportunity to live in off-campus fraternity housing, applications for on-campus housing contracts are not due until the IFC fraternity primary recruitment process has concluded each Spring semester.
+Students considering joining an IFC fraternity are also encouraged to consider off-campus fraternity housing as one of the many options at Penn State.
+Interested students should not sign a lease or Housing and Food Service (HFS) contract until they complete recruitment during the spring semester and receive a bid for membership.
+To allow all students that join our IFC community the opportunity to live in off-campus fraternity housing, the LiveOn Housing Process for on-campus housing remains open through mid-February, following IFC primary recruitment.

 Most of our Panhellenic Council (PHC) sororities have floors in our renovated, on-campus South residence halls, which include private living rooms and kitchenettes for exclusive use by sorority members.
 Our sorority floors provide a wonderful community building experience for PHC members where they can grow as individuals and leaders.
 Each sorority may have different membership requirements, but many expect that members live on the sorority floor during their first year of membership in the organization.
 While applications for housing contracts are not due until the PHC primary recruitment process has concluded each Spring semester, we recommend that students interested in participating in the PHC sorority recruitment process also participate in the University’s housing process for current students during the Fall semester.
 Students who accept an on-campus housing contract and join a sorority through PHC’s Spring primary recruitment process should expect to live on the sorority’s floor or within the South Halls community during, at a minimum, their first year of membership.